-Skip to Content - test
+Skip to Content

 Optivus

-Adaptive fashion to make independent dressing easier
+Adaptive fashion to make independent dressing easier.

 Logo with the O in Optivus as a wheel of a wheelchair with a figure in the wheelchair and the lettering in black capitals on a white background